cmikedev/wicklow-motorcycle-tourers/README.md

 * The favicon in the tile (page tab) was taken from [flaticon](https://www.flaticon.com/)
 * The icons in the footer were taken from [font awesome](https://fontawesome.com/)
 * The fonts were taken from [Google Fonts](https://fonts.google.com/)
-* Code from the [Love Running](https://github.com/Code-Institute-Solutions/Love-Running-Solutions) project was utilised in the header, navigation, footer sections and social media links
+* Code from the [Love Running](https://github.com/Code-Institute-Solutions/Love-Running-Solutions) project was utilised in the navigation, footer sections and social media links

 ### Media
 * The background videos and background image were taken from [pexels](https://www.pexels.com/)